xubidor/functional-programming-jargon/readme.md

 Union types are also known as algebraic types, tagged unions, or sum types.

-There's a [couple](https://github.com/paldepind/union-type) [libraries](https://github.com/puffnfresh/daggy) in JS which help with defining and using union types.
+There are a [couple](https://github.com/paldepind/union-type) [libraries](https://github.com/puffnfresh/daggy) in JS which help with defining and using union types.

 ## Product type